floating-morality/dicechess-2024-alternative-champions/readme.md

-# Alternative Champions of Dicechess Championship 2024
+# Alternative Winners of Dicechess Championship 2024

 The 2024 Dice Chess Champion is decided by the lowest total sum of positions across 3 tournaments: